-It does not adequately assess project alternatives (such as renewable energy) and a no-go option.
+It fails to adequately assess project alternatives (such as renewable energy) and a no-go option.

-GIBB confirms that it is a legal requirement in terms of the National Environmental Management Act to assess feasible alternatives, which is defined to mean different means of meeting the general purpose and requirements of the activity - in the case of this EIA, the activity is the construction and operation of a Nuclear Power Station at either the Duynefontein, Bantamsklip or Thyspunt sites to provide base load electricity generation.
+It is indeed a legal requirement in terms of the National Environmental Management Act to assess feasible alternatives, which is defined to mean different means of meeting the general purpose and requirements of the activity - in the case of this EIA, the activity is the construction and operation of a Nuclear Power Station at either the Duynefontein, Bantamsklip or Thyspunt sites.
 As such Chapters 5, 9 and 10 of the Revised Draft EIR Version 1 discusses alternatives which include:

 - Location of the power station;

 - Nuclear plant types;

 - Layout of the nuclear plant;

 - Fresh water supply and utilisation of abstracted groundwater;

 - Management of brine;

 - Intake of sea water;

-- · Outlet of water and chemical effluent;
+- Outlet of water and chemical effluent;

 - Management of spoil material;

-- · Access to the proposed sites; and
+- Access to the proposed sites; and

 - The no-development alternative.

-The choice of technologies, described in Chapter 5 of the Revised Draft EIR and the implications or alternative technologies such as wind generation to addressing South Africa's energy requirements is provided for information but does not fall within the ambit of this Environmental Impact Assessment (EIA).
+The choice of technologies, described in Chapter 5 of the Revised Draft EIR Version 1 and the weighting to be given to each in terms of addressing South Africa's energy requirements is provided for information but does not fall within the ambit of this Environmental Impact Assessment (EIA).
 It falls within the ambit of strategic government initiatives such as the Integrated Resources Plan 2010.
+Further, the affordability to South Africa is assessed through the National Energy Regulator of South

-The IRP and process was subject to an extensive public participation process.
+Africa tariff process.
+Both the IRP and NERSA tariff process are subject to an extensive public participation process.
 Carrying out such a debate during the EIA process would be duplication.

-This EIA and application for environmental authorisation is therefore not a strategic assessment of South Africa's energy requirements or the make-up of The future energy mix proposed to address these requirements.
-The EIA is also not an investigation into the pros and cons of the use of nuclear power vs. renewable/ alternative energy.
-The EIA is a tool used to assess the possible positive or negative impact that the proposed project may have on a specific receiving environment, which in this case includes the Duynefontein, Bantamsklip and Thyspunt sites.
+This EIA and Application for Environmental Authorisation is therefore not a strategic assessment of South Africa's energy requirements and the future energy mix proposed to address these requirements or an investigation into the pros and cons of the use of Nuclear Power versus Renewable/Alternative Energy.
+It is a tool used to assess the possible positive or negative impact which the proposed project may have on a specific receiving environment, which in this case are the Duynefontein, Bantamsklip and Thyspunt sites.